 You maybe tempted to give up.
 What if the trolls are right and you really don’t know what you’re doing?

 Talk to your author friends about how they’ve handled the hate.
-Most authors have dealt with haters, trolls, or at least negative reviews.
+Most authors have dealt with haters, trolls, or at least negative feedback and reviews.

 Have Fun with It